 You can also flag abnormal sales so it doesn't impact the monthly average projection.
 Let's say a repeat customer decides to order 15,000 pink toothbrushes for the next two months (which is a one time order and will likely not happen again).
 You can flag this sale as abnormal so the system won't take it into account when calculating average monthly units sold when you go to purchase more inventory.

-Proper systems and processes for managing reorder levels will help save your company money and time, and keep your customers happy.
+Proper systems and processes for managing and automating reorder points will help save your company money and time, and keep your customers happy.
 This allows employees to focus their efforts on other aspects of the company, instead of manually updating spreadsheets.
 It also helps your salespeople determine which items to sell and how much inventory is available.